anagha-google/dataproc-labs/1-dataproc-serverless-with-terraform/README.md

 ## 0. About the lab

 ### 0.1.
 Abstract
-This lab demonstrates Dataproc Serverless Spark batch job orchestration with Apache Airflow on Cloud Composer.
-The use case is "Cell Tower Anomaly Detection" and is a data engineering focused lab.
-The goal is to demystify serverless Spark, and its orchestration on GCP managed services and provides "just enough" knowledge to get started.
+This lab showcases Spark on GCP and orchestration of Spark applications with Airflow.

 |  |  |